Church Woods, Blean

 Church Woods, Blean is a 526.7 ha biological Site of Special Scientific Interest north-west of Canterbury in Kent.
 It is a Nature Conservation Review site, Grade I, a National Nature Reserve, a Special Area of Conservation and part of it is a Royal Society for the Protection of Birds nature reserve.

-This broadleaved coppice with standards wood has a diverse range of trees, a rich ground flora, a wide variety of birds and many uncommon invertebrates, including the nationally rare heath fritillary butterfly.
+This broadleaved coppice with standards wood has trees, flora, a wide variety of birds and many invertebrates, including the nationally rare heath fritillary butterfly.

 There is public access to the site and it is crossed by footpaths.

+History

+Church Wood, historically known as Short Wood or Short Tenement, is at least 800 years old; however, evidence of human activity traces further back.
+Archeological findings in Church Wood of blades, scrapers, and axes date to the Mesolithic.
+The woodland was surveyed by request of the Dean of Canterbury and estimated to be 1200 to 1400 acres and around 32,000 oak trees.
+A map dated around 1807 shows Church Wood as part of the Dean of Canterbury estate.
+During the Second World War, two large concrete roadblocks were built along New Road in Church Wood.
+In the 1950s, the woods were sold by the Church Commissioners to new owners, who planted conifers in the area.
+The RSPB purchased parts of Church Wood in 1981 as part of a larger purchase of the ancient Blean woodlands.
+In 1991, a group formed to purchase parts of Church Wood that had not already been bought by the RSPB.